“With a limited palette, the older painters could do just as well as today… what they did was sounder.”

 Notice how the yellow of the underpainting appears much brighter now we have the blue placed next to it in the painting.
 This is the effects of simultaneous contrast that will happen with colours whilst painting.

 Notice how the blue doesn’t appear as vibrant now the purples have been painted onto the foreground.
-By working quite painterly and leaving parts of the underpainting showing we can create a harmonious landscape that still has a freshness to it.
+By working quite painterly and leaving parts of the underpainting showing, we can create a harmonious landscape that still has a freshness.

 Now we have the full painting blocked in.